BrendanGass/V_Editor/README.md

-# SunmiNotes
+# V_Editor
 Hi everyone

 This is my small Notepad-like program written in Python using Tkinter, datetime and keyboard libraries.
-It's named after the korean pop idol Lee Sun-mi.
+It's named after the korean pop idol Kim Tae-hyung.

 Tested on Windows 10 and 11.